 All students should keep in mind the following principles:

-- Everyone has the right to feel safe all of the time. - Everyone can talk to someone about anything no matter how awful or small.
+- We are a community where everyone is valued and has the right to feel safe all of the time. - Everyone can talk to someone about anything no matter how awful or small.